• Skip to primary navigation

 Roasted to perfection

-Prague street food including sausage, potatoes and sauerkraut and beer
+Prague must-eat street food including sausage, potatoes and sauerkraut and beer

 Sausage, bacon sauerkraut potatoes, and beer > most food combos

-Neon sign at Sisters Cafe in Prague's Jewish town
+Neon sign at Sisters Bistro in Prague's Jewish town

 Try the famed chlebicek (open-faced Czech sandwich) at this cute little cafe in the Jewish quarter.
 We had a few of them!
 You won’t regret stopping by.
-Hard to say, but damn are they delicious to eat!
+The name is difficult to pronounce, but damn are they delicious to eat!

 4. Street sausages